samadovdenis/logic_privacy/README.md

 This policy is valid for all games our company develops on Android and IOS.

-1) Our applications and games do NOT collect any user or device data.
+1) Our applications and games collect Admob registration ID for providing notifications to user and we DON'T collect any other user or device data.

 2) 100% KID Safe.
 We don't show advertisements inside some our apps.